EV-soft/Clever-Html-Engine/README.md

 # 🤝 Community
 Got ideas or improvements?
 Contribute via GitHub Pull Requests or open an Issue.
 Collaboration is welcome!

+# 👨‍🚀 Users
+You are a php developer who wants to let php2html take over the trivial work of writing basic html code.

 ***